1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 ExpiresActive On ExpiresByType text/html "access plus 1 week" ExpiresByType image/jpeg "access plus 1 month" ExpiresByType text/css "access plus 1 month" ExpiresByType application/javascript "access plus 1 month"

-- JPEG images, CSS files, and JavaScript files are cached for one month
+- JPEG images, CSS files and JavaScript will be kept for a month.

 </IfModule>